Eddy Gordo: Gameplay

+Eddy is known for his Capoeira fighting style and easily chainable attacks.
 BradyGames, in 2009, attributed the "button masher" stigma to Eddy's "constantly shifting stances and unpredictable nature" in regards to casual gameplay of Tekken 6, while in competition the random actions of button mashing" lead to heavy punishment more often than not."
+In Tekken 8, Eddy's usual gameplay style is modified to include a "Mandinga" function, a feature exclusive to him, allowing him to gain access to additional attacks.
+Pete Dreyer at Red Bull listed Eddy among the "cheapest" fighting game characters, stating "The problem was that because of his style and his multiple stances, if you didn't recognise his moves and what they did, there was absolutely no way to know what was going on, and every time you thought you could get in a punch, you'd get a swift kick in the face."

 In other media and merchandise

 In the 1997 original video animation Tekken: The Motion Picture, Eddy is seen during the opening introduction.
 In the 2011 CGI film Tekken: Blood Vengeance, Eddy's dossier is briefly seen when Anna Williams opens a file containing dossiers on various persons of interest.

 In the 2009 live-action film Tekken, Eddy is portrayed by Brazilian capoeira fighter/stuntman Lateef Crowder.
 He participates in the Iron Fist tournament and is pitted against Raven, who defeats Eddy.
 Critics praised the accurate portrayal of Eddy toward the games, but criticized the brevity of Eddy's role in the film.
 Unlike the games, he has no relation to Christie Monteiro.

 In 2003, Epoch Co. released an Eddy Gordo action figure as part of their Tekken Tag Tournament toyline; the toy featured interchangeable hands and a display stand.